ThomasFaria/esa-mne-challenge/README.md

 ## ▶️ Running the Pipeline

-Go to the app.
+To try the pipeline, the easiest is that you test it via the [App](https://mne-ui.lab.sspcloud.fr/)

-to produce submission file for the challenge need to run.
-Need to configure Langfuse to track LLM traces, OpenAI client, Qdrant Vector database => so the easiest is to deploy this on Onyxia.
+If you wish to run the pipeline locally to generate submission files for the challenge, you’ll need to configure Langfuse for LLM trace logging, set up an OpenAI client, and connect to the Qdrant vector database.
+The simplest way to get started is by using the [**SSPCloud** platform](https://datalab.sspcloud.fr/), and I’d be happy to assist with setup if needed.

+To run the pipeline, execute the following command:

 ```bash
 uv python src/run_pipeline.py